 Make sure that your cream cheese and butter are both at room temperature and fully combined.
 If they aren't the same temperature, the frosting might turn out grainy.

 Yes!
 That's what I did with my lemon chocolate cake.
-This will make enough batter for two 6" round pans, three 6" pans, two 8" pans, or a 9x13" cake pan.
+This will make enough batter for two 6-inch round pans, three 6-inch pans, two 8-inch pans, or a 9x13-inch cake pan.

 There are several reasons why your cupcakes deflated or sunk in the center.
 Your oven could be too hot, you could've overfilled the liners, or you may have added too much or too little baking powder.